lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In ACK-on-Error mode, windows are used.

-All tiles MUST be of equal size, except
+All tiles, but the last one and the penultimate one, MUST be of equal size, hereafter called "regular".

-- for the last one, which MUST be of the same size or smaller than the regular ones,
+The size of the last tile MUST be smaller than or equal to the regular tile size.
+Regarding the penultimate tile, a Profile MUST pick one of the following two options:

+- The penultimate tile size MUST be the regular tile size
-- and for the penultimate one which, if allowed in a Profile, MAY be exactly one L2 Word smaller than the regular tile size.
+- or the penultimate tile size MUST be either the regular tile size or the regular tile size minus one L2 Word.

 A SCHC Fragment message carries one or more tiles, which may span multiple windows.
 A SCHC ACK reports on the reception of exactly one window of tiles.